 - Baby’s eyes now move behind her closed eyelids

 - Baby starts responding to sudden loud sounds

 Week 22 Pregnancy: Symptoms

 Many women feel hot and sweaty during their pregnancy, even when others are cool as a cucumber.
 Blame it on that little bun in the oven!
-Fluctuating hormones like estrogen likely play a part.
+Fluctuating hormones like estrogen likely play a part, just as they do when hot flashes show up in menopause.
 Additionally, your metabolism increases during pregnancy and you burn more calories than normal.
 This calorie consumption generates heat (2).
 Do your best to stay cool with loose, comfortable clothing and plenty of ice water!

 Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class and start preparing for your natural birth!

 - Glade, B.C., Schuler, J. (2011).
 Your Pregnancy Week by Week, 7th edition.
 First Da Capo Press.